Dynamics 365 Layout user guide

 To move the layout to your PC so you can open it on a mixed reality immersive headset:

 Connect the HoloLens to the PC using the USB cable.

-Open the Import Tool, and then select the HoloLens name.
+Open the Dynamics 365 Import Tool (Preview), and then select the HoloLens name.

 Select the check box on the layout you want to send to your PC, and then select Send.